 We study cell division and fate in plants and yeasts.
 Gene networks controlled by rice transcription factors for flowering stem and flower development is a research focus.
 Post-transcriptional processes fine-tune genomic expression.
 We examine links between splicing, chromatin status and cell division in yeast with implications for plant gene expression.

 - Rice RFL regulates inflorescence form; OsMADS1 a regulatory hub for flowers

 - Contextual roles for essential splicing factors in splicing, chromatin and cell division

 We will further our investigations of key regulatory networks during rice inflorescence and flower development.
-Broad aims are to probe spatial and temporal pathways downstream to hub factors like RFL, OsMADS1 and some of their key target genes.
+Broad aims are to probe spatial and temporal pathways downstream to hub factors like RFL, OsMADS1 and some of their key target genes (Figure 1B, C).
 Our preliminary data indicate RNA binding and RNA modification factors could influence floral developmental gene expression; these leads will be examined in rice and mechanistic studies could rely on fission yeast as a surrogate.
-We will continue probing roles for spliceosomal proteins in splicing dependent, and independent pathways that lead to constitutive and/ or facultative heterochromatinzation using fission yeast as a model system.
+We will continue probing roles for spliceosomal proteins in splicing dependent, and independent pathways (Figure 2) that lead to constitutive and/ or facultative heterochromatinzation using fission yeast as a model system.

 Aniket Girish Parab

 Project Title: Gene targets of OsMADS1 and RFL in Rice inflorescence and floral development – understanding the transcriptional and epigenetic regulator of gene target

 Project Title: Understanding the differential action of fission yeast splicing factors and its impact on transcriptome diversity and cellular response